faebebin/travelatam/README.md

 # NEXT
+1. try pictramap &6

 (before other TODO's ;)
-Enable Insta API Authentication in site / shortlived token generation via UI?
+2. Enable Insta API Authentication in site / shortlived token generation via UI?

+3. try google photos api again

+instead of access token store the app_id instead of then you can pla through the whole auth flow access

 # Tools